 U.S. Department of State

 Note: The State Department suspended its diplomatic presence in Kabul and transferred operations to Doha, Qatar.
-There is now a website to answer all your questions here: https://www.state.gov/afghanistan-inquiries/
+This website answers most questions: https://www.state.gov/afghanistan-inquiries/

 Afghan nationals with pending SIV applications should follow the guidance available here.

 I can not write a letter on your behalf because I am not in the government.- Emily